-Perfect the free walk — and other ways to train your horse out hacking - Horse & Hound
+9 ways to train your horse out hacking for success on competition day - Horse & Hound

 With a little imagination, hacking can be fun and a useful tool for preparing your horse to succeed on competition day.

-Whether you’re seeking extra marks in the dressage arena or want to become more confident across country, here are nine tips that will help.
+Whether you’re seeking extra marks in the dressage arena or want to become more confident across country when competitions in these disciplines restart, here are nine tips that will help.

 1. Practice being accurate